 “There’s no cover in the back,” Pearlen explained.
 “It’s just a ribbed tunnel of glass.
 They’d notice us for sure.”

 “Do we even know if they take any of the path pieces in through the front?
 If they don’t then we won’t be able to snag any.”

-“That’s why we’re scouting,” Pearled hissed.
+“That’s why we’re scouting,” Pearlen hissed.
 “Besides, we’re here for more than pieces.
-We have to find a way to stop Whelm the Vision.
+We have to find a way to stop Whelm the vision.
 She almost killed me with an illusion; imagine what she’ll do if she’s free of the path.”

 “I wager the others haven’t even tooken nothing yet,” Ladyfish sighed.
 “They likely still eating fanciful finger foods.
 First thing theys take’ll be a moe-noe-grammed nappykin.”
 She wiped the sweat from her forehead.